 Go Job Hunting Early and Often

 Getting qualified for a job is one thing.
 Finding a job is something entirely different.
 The good news is that jobs in criminology are plentiful.
 Careers exist in all levels of government, as well as private companies.
-If you want a career with the government, a great first start is to the check the websites of the city, county or state you want to work in.
+If you want a career with the government, a great first start is to check the websites of the city, county, or state you want to work in.
 Most state and local governments have an online job search function where you can search for your desired job classification throughout their various departments and agencies.

 You don't need to limit your search to governments.
-Private companies and corporations hire their own internal investigators and security guards, as well as document examiners, private investigators, and loss prevention specialists.
+Private companies and corporations hire their internal investigators and security guards, as well as document examiners, private investigators, and loss prevention specialists.
 Insurance companies have Special Investigative Units to look into potentially fraudulent claims.
 Many of these companies advertise on job sites.
 A comprehensive site that offers searches across most of the major job search engines is Indeed.com, which also allows you to narrow your search by desired salary and location.

-You'll Need to Do Some Fancy Footwork to Find the Right Job for You
+Do Some Fancy Footwork to Find the Right Job for You

 Of course, there's still nothing wrong with good old-fashioned footwork, either.
 You can visit your local courthouse, police station, sheriff's office, or state police post.
 You will often be able to find listings of current job openings there.
 Almost all of them will have applications on hand.